 Lineage Societies

 As an active member of the Jamestowne Society, I can attest that becoming a member of a lineage society is more than a ceremonial achievement—it is a deeply personal journey into identity, legacy, and historical stewardship.
-Organizations like the Jamestowne Society and the Hereditary Order of the Families of the Presidents and First Ladies of America, of which I am also a member, offer individuals the opportunity to formally recognize and preserve their ancestral connections to the founding chapters of American history.
+Organizations like the Jamestowne Society, the National Society of the Sons of the American Revolution, and the Hereditary Order of the Families of the Presidents and First Ladies of America, of which I am also a member, offer individuals the opportunity to formally recognize and preserve their ancestral connections to the founding chapters of American history.

 The Meaning Behind Membership

-At their core, lineage societies exist to honor proven descent from or familial connection to significant historical figures or groups.
+At their core, lineage societies exist to honor proven descent from, or familial connections to, significant historical figures or groups.
 For the Jamestowne Society, that means tracing your ancestry to one of the early settlers of Jamestown prior to 1700—those who laid the fragile but enduring foundation of English America.
-Membership in the Hereditary Order of the Families of the Presidents and First Ladies of America recognizes individuals who can document a familial connection to a U.S. President or First Lady, connecting members to the evolving narrative of national leadership.
+Membership in the Hereditary Order of the Families of the Presidents and First Ladies of America recognizes individuals who can document a familial connection to a U.S. President or First Lady, linking members to the evolving narrative of our nation’s leadership.

 Why Join a Lineage Society?